 Medication treatment options for patients with MBD include:

 - Chemotherapy.
 This treatment uses combinations of various drugs to destroy cancer cells.
 Because these drugs affect the entire system, healthy cells can also be damaged, including white blood cells and platelets.
 Chemotherapy is done in cycles with rest periods in between to let the blood cell count recover.

-Because patients with metastatic bone disease are generally less healthy than the average patient undergoing orthopaedic surgery and the surgery is more involved, there is an increase in the routine risks of surgery, such as infection, bleeding, blood clotting, and damage to nerves.
+Because patients with metastatic bone disease are generally less healthy than the average patient undergoing orthopaedic surgery and the surgery is more involved, there is an increase in the routine risks of surgery, including infection, bleeding, blood clots, and nerve damage.

-Accordingly, the patient, family, surgeon, and oncologist must make a very careful, informed, cooperative decision as to whether surgery should be undertaken.
+Accordingly, the patient, family, surgeon, and oncologist must make a very careful, informed, cooperative decision about whether to proceed with surgery.

-Advances in surgical techniques as well as radiation and medical therapies have significantly improved the quality of life for the individual suffering from cancer that has spread to the skeleton from its site of origin.
+Advances in surgical techniques, radiationtherapies, and medical therapies have significantly improved the quality of life for people suffering from cancer that has spread to the skeleton from its site of origin.

-Treatment options for MBD are based upon how much the cancer has spread, which bones are affected, and how severe the bone damage is.
+Treatment options for MBD are based on how much the cancer has spread, which bones are affected, and the severity of the bone damage.
 For more information on treatment options for MBD in specific areas of the skeleton (such as the upper arm or pelvis): Metastatic Bone Disease: Treatment Options for Specific Areas of Spread

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.